2 Samuel

 Introduction

-2 Samuel is the book of David's reign — from his anointing as king of Judah through the crises of his later years.
-Where 1 Samuel presented David as the man God chose and prepared, 2 Samuel shows what David did with the kingdom when he finally received it.
-The book is realistic in a way that should surprise readers: its greatest hero is also its most morally compromised figure, and the narrator does not protect him from the consequences of his failures.
-The David of 2 Samuel is simultaneously the king who brings the Ark of the Covenant to Jerusalem, composes psalms of extraordinary beauty, and establishes an eternal covenant with God — and the man who commits adultery with Bathsheba, arranges the death of Uriah the Hittite, and watches his family collapse into violence and rebellion as the consequences unfold.
+2 Samuel traces David's reign from his anointing as king of Judah through the crises of his later years.
+Where 1 Samuel presents David as the man God chose and prepared, 2 Samuel shows what he does with the kingdom once he receives it.
+The book is unsparing: its central figure is also deeply compromised, and the narrator does not shield him from the consequences of his failures.
+The David of 2 Samuel is both the king who brings the Ark of the Covenant to Jerusalem, composes psalms, and receives an enduring covenant from God, and the man who commits adultery with Bathsheba, arranges the death of Uriah the Hittite, and watches his family descend into violence and rebellion.

-The book was composed as part of the Deuteronomistic History — the interpretive framework that reads Israel's story through the lens of Torah obedience and divine covenant faithfulness.
-The author(s) drew on court records, royal annals, prophetic collections, and poetic sources (including the "Book of Jashar" cited in chapter 1).
-The narrative is sophisticated literature: it uses structure, irony, and retrospective causation to show how events are connected across years.
-The rape of Tamar, the rebellion of Absalom, the revolt of Sheba, and the census plague are not random misfortunes — they are consequences, shaped by the author's theological conviction that what a king does in private becomes history in public.
+The book was composed as part of the Deuteronomistic History, an interpretive framework that reads Israel's story through the lens of Torah obedience and covenant faithfulness.
+Its authors drew on court records, royal annals, prophetic collections, and poetic sources, including the "Book of Jashar" cited in chapter 1.
+The narrative uses structure, irony, and a steady logic of cause and consequence to show how events are bound together across decades.
+The rape of Tamar, the rebellion of Absalom, the revolt of Sheba, and the census plague are not treated as random misfortunes.
+They unfold from the author's theological conviction that what a king does in private becomes history in public.

 Structure

-Part II: David's Fall and Its Consequences (Chapters 11–20) The center of the book: David's sin with Bathsheba and the murder of Uriah, Nathan's confrontation, the death of the infant, the rape of Tamar by Amnon, Absalom's revenge, Absalom's rebellion, David's flight from Jerusalem, and the eventual suppression of rebellion.
+Part II: David's Fall and Its Consequences (Chapters 11–20) The center of the book: David's sin with Bathsheba and the murder of Uriah, Nathan's confrontation, the death of the infant, the rape of Tamar by Amnon, Absalom's revenge, Absalom's rebellion, David's flight from Jerusalem, and the suppression of the revolt.

-Part III: Appendices (Chapters 21–24) A collection of materials that frame the David story: two famine/plague narratives, two poems by David (the Psalm of Deliverance and the Last Words of David), two lists of warriors, and a final census and plague.
+Part III: Appendices (Chapters 21–24) A collection of materials that frame David's story: two famine and plague narratives, two poems by David (the Psalm of Deliverance and the Last Words of David), two lists of warriors, and a final census and plague.

 Chapter Summaries